tomsarry/COMP251_A2_TestCases/README.md

 You passed 6/6 tests!
 N.B.
 Some test cases may have multiple solutions, so your solution (while valid) may not match the expected solution.
 ```

-## Contribute

-Feel free to fork the repository and add more test cases.

-### To do

-[ ] Test cases for Question 1 : Disjoint Sets

-[ ] Big test case for Question 3 : Greedy